CallMeCocoGrr/blog/index.md

 In this website, I will be sharing resources on game development, programming, pixel art, and other related topics that I find interesting.

-Check out the Resources for new content and updates.
+Check out the Resources in the navigation bar for new content and updates.